Autognorics/Engineered_Life_Forms/README.md

 ![Autognorics](gnorics.jpg)
-# ELFS: Engineered Life Forms Systems
+# ELFS: Engineered Life Forms
 [HOME](https://autognorics.github.io/)

 Joey Lawsin, the author of Autognorics, redefined Alive or aliveness as the ability of an organism to self-consume energy provided by an external source.
 An infant, when guided, gets his/her energy from his/her mother's milk, an external source.
 A machine, when guided, gets its energy from a charging station or a solar panel, another external source.
 Technically, the machine and baby are both considered alive.